Address

 It’s also important to consider where you’re from.
 The states with the highest marketing manager salaries have strong economies.
 However, some of the largest (such as New York, California, and Texas) pay slightly lower compensation than their more modest equivalents (Connecticut, Illinois, and New Jersey).

-An MBA in marketing career can help you pave the way to a high-ranking position in this industry.
+• An MBA in marketing career can help you pave the way to a high-ranking position in this industry.
 It is linked to a high-paying job and a challenging profession with plenty of opportunities for advancement.
-People enjoy working in marketing, which is maybe more crucial.
+Primarily, people enjoy working in marketing.

-Payscale conducted a study of 230 people with an MBA in marketing career who evaluated their employment as “very satisfying,” with a five out of five rating.
+• Payscale conducted a study of 230 people with an MBA in marketing career who evaluated their employment as “very satisfying,” with five out of five ratings.

-Getting the degree of your choice and certifications are half the battle when competing in the job market.
-Your passion will get you in doors, and your perseverance will help you stand out from the competition.
-Good luck!
+• Getting the degree of your choice and certifications are half the battle when competing in the job market.
+Your passion will get you in the door, and your perseverance will help you stand out from the competition.